Creative Writing: Personal Expression through Poetry and Creative Non-Fiction

 Certificate of Participation

-In order to be awarded the Certificate of Participation from the Deree – School of Graduate and Professional Education, participants will need to fulfill the below criteria:
+In order to be awarded the Certificate of Participation from the Deree – Center of Professional and Continuing Education, participants will need to fulfill the below criteria:

 Course fees